 We welcome applicants from diverse backgrounds, cultures, and environments.

 The PharmD (doctor of pharmacy) degree program at the University of Colorado is a full-time, four-year curriculum that prepares students for a career in pharmacy.

 Students are admitted once per year, in the fall semester only.
-The Early Decision application deadline is September 4th.
-The regular admissions deadline for the PharmD program is December 3rd for classes starting the following fall.
+The Early Decision application deadline is September 4, 2018.
+The admissions deadline for the PharmD program is January 7, 2019 for classes starting the following fall.

 Admitted students will be sent an acceptance package with several forms, all of which must be completed and returned to the school along with any corresponding documentation, fees or certificates.

 Frequently Asked Questions regarding the PharmD program and admissions.